13+ Common Entrance English revision

 Spot the different types of question

-- Open ended – a question which could be answered in a number of different ways.
-You need to pick the best genre (type of writing) to use to show off your writing skills.
+- Open-ended – a question which could be answered in a number of different ways.
+You need to pick the best genre for you in order to show off your writing skills.
+Your teacher will advise you.

 - Descriptive – describing an event, scene, memory.
 Whatever you chose to write about, don’t write a story if the question asks for a description!
 Focus very specifically on exactly what the question asks for.
 Use figurative language (imagery) and powerful verbs to enhance your description.
 Frame your descriptions: perhaps describe a room from side to side or up and down.
 Or portray a landscape by looking at something in the foreground, then something further away, then focusing on something different close by – perhaps a character.
 Have a method to your description – avoid a random series of images.
 Here’s a useful revision guide for descriptive writing.